kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

 ```

 !!! note
-    We better provide the fully qualified name of the resource, as `user` may refer to several other Kind of CRD.<br>
+    We provide the fully qualified resource name, as `user` may refer to other CRD types.<br>
-    For this reason, an alias (`kuser`) has also be defined for kubauth's users:
+    For convenience, an alias (`kuser`) has also been defined for Kubauth users:
     ``` { .bash .copy }
     kubectl -n kubauth-users get kusers
     ```

-### Password hash
+### Password Hash

-The `kc` CLI tool provide a subcommand to generate the hash of a password:
+The `kc` CLI tool provides a subcommand to generate password hashes:

 ``` { .copy }
 kc hash jim123